mickbransfield/predictit_hedge/README.md

 * PredictIt limits max investments to $850 in any single market
 * While this code accounts for the 10% fee on gains from trades, it does not factor in the 5% withdrawl fee.
 * The specific markets/contracts are hard coded to 2 contracts for Trump winning and 4 contracts for Biden winning.
-* The output currently only lists contract names, in the event that hedge opportunities are identified.
 * The code currently only uses the 'Yes' contract prices.